Introduction

 Error type

-Clorinde's library API provides a fully fleshed-out error type that you can use if you need more complex error-handling behavior.
+Clorinde's library API provides a fully fleshed-out error type that you can use if you need more complex error-handling behaviour.

 Configuration